olin/olinomic/rules.md

 Any player who neither Won nor Lost the most recent round is properly styled "The Participant".

-## 313
-### The High Court of Olinomic
-There is a High Court of Olinomic, consisting of all players who

-- have previously served as Judge AND
-- who appoint themselves to The Court.

-The High Court of Olinomic is always a legally valid Judge, and it will make decisions of Judgement when no other entity can, may, or will, or if a turn's valid Judge explicitly defers Judgement to it.
-The High Court of Olinomic has supreme judicial power, and this very rule has supreme power over rules related to Judgement.
-If for some reason no player meets all of the above membership criteria, the Gamemaster will appoint one player to the Court who is themself not subject to those criteria.

-The Court will name one of its members its leader (or, if they do not, the duty shall fall to the most-senior member of The Court), who is properly styled "Chief Justice of Olinomic".
-All other members of The Court are properly styled "Justice of Olinomic".

-The Court decides its own procedures for governance and delivering its decisions, but once it has been asked to serve as Judge, it must deliver a decision.
-If The Court does not decide within 7 days of it being asked to decide Judgement, the Chief Justice will flip a coin and interpret its meaning as the final decision of The Court.

 ## 315
 ### Wait for it...
 No player other than they who takes the current turn may propose a rule-change.